 I’m surprised that they left the scene where Sakura gets a big blush on her face when Tomoyo’s mom gets close to Sakura, calls her cute and says she reminds her of someone she knows…They edit out all of those scenes with Yukito and Syaoran, but not that…Seems like a double standard to me.

 They edit out where Tomoyo’s mom freaks out at the sight of Sakura’s dad.

 Name Change: Sonomi’s maiden name was Amamiya.
 In the dub, it’s King.

-In the dub, all of this explanation is removed I guess because of parent/teacher relations, mentions of death (despite the fact that we know Nadeshiko died) and Sonomi’s similar affection to Nadeshiko as Tomoyo has for Sakura.
+In the dub, all of this explanation is removed I guess because of parent/teacher relations, mentions of death (despite the fact that we know Nadeshiko/Natasha died in the dub) and Sonomi’s similar affection to Nadeshiko as Tomoyo has for Sakura.

 Name Change: Fujitaka Kinomoto (Sakura’s dad) is changed to Aiden Avalon.

 Originally Sakura says that her dad and Tomoyo’s mom know each other.
 In dub, she explicitly states that they were best friends when they were kids.

 Oh boy…I hate when they start delving deep into plot points like this.
 It usually means whole scenes being changed….LIKE THIS! 😀

 Originally, Toya said that Sonomi and Nadeshiko were more than best friends, they were cousins.
 Nadeshiko was an heir to some conglomerate, but that changed when she met Sakura’s dad, whom, at the time, was a rookie teacher.